Berthold Korts: Squadron leader and missing in action

 Promoted to an officer's rank, Korts was appointed Staffelkapitän (squadron leader) of 9.
 Staffel (9th squadron), also referred to as the Karaya-Staffel of JG 52, on 27 July 1943.
 He replaced Oberleutnant Rudolf Trepte who had temporarily led the Staffel after Hauptmann Ernst Ehrenberg had been killed in action on 10 May.
 At the time, III.
 Gruppe was based at Ivanovka near Bryansk and engaged in the fighting near Orel during Operation Kutuzov.
 On 28 July, the Bryansk Front, supported by ground attack aircraft, attacked the German forces at Oryol.
 During the course of the day, Korts claimed a LaGG-3 fighter shot down west of Bolkhov.
 The following day, he claimed another LaGG-3 fighter destroyed.
 On 2 August, III.
 Gruppe moved to an airfield at Warwarowka, located south of Belgorod, where they stayed for three days.
 There, Korts claimed a total of fifteen aerial victories, including his 75th aerial victory on 3 August.
 On 4 August, strong Soviet forces breached the right defensive flank of the 4th Panzer Army.
 In defense of this attack, III.
 Gruppe was engaged in combat near Tomarovka, northwest of Belgorod.
 In total, the Gruppe claimed 42 aerial victories that day, including nine of which by Korts.
 This made him an "ace-in-a-day" for the third time.

-On 5 August, the Gruppe moved to an airfield at Kharkov-Rogan airfield, southeast of Kharkov.
+On 5 August, the Gruppe moved to an airfield at Kharkov-Rogan, southeast of Kharkov.
 Flying from this airfield, Korts claimed five aerial victories until III.
 Gruppe was ordered to Kharkov-Waitschenko, southeast of Kharkov-Rogan, on 11 August.
 He claimed two LaGG-3 fighters shot down on 14 August, the day the Gruppe relocated to Pereshchepyne.
 Flying from Pereshchepyne, Korts reached the century mark on 17 August 1943 when he shot down two LaGG-3 fighters in the vicinity of Izium.
 He was the 50th Luftwaffe pilot to achieve the century mark.
 The following day, he claimed another LaGG-3 fighter before the Gruppe moved to Mikhaylovka.
 On 19 August, Korts became an "ace-in-a-day" for the fourth time, claiming three LaGG-3 fighters and two Il-2 ground-attack aircraft destroyed.
 On 23 August, III.
 Gruppe was ordered to an airfield at Makeyevka while Korts and his wingman Unteroffizier Hans-Otto Müller were sent to Kramatorsk for two days to liaise with a Romanian fighter unit there.

 Korts and his unit received the announcement that he had been awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 29 August, the day he went missing in action.
 Flying Messerschmitt Bf 109 G-6 (Werknummer 15899—factory number), he and his wingman Müller in Bf 109 G-6 (Werknummer 15869) were last seen in combat with Soviet P-39 Airacobra fighters in the vicinity of Amvrosiivka.
 He was succeeded by Erich Hartmann as Staffelkapitän of 9.
 Staffel.